COMPARE TO OTHER COMPONENTS

 • Perform OCR Tasks on Images.
 Users can extract textual data from images for import into other applications.

 • Multi-Language Support.
-The Google Tesseract engine (Syncfusion by extension) currently supports more than 60 languages right now, and is experimenting on many more.
+The Google Tesseract engine (Syncfusion by extension) currently supports more than 60 languages right now and is experimenting on many more.

 2. IronOCR

 IronOCR is a C# software library that allows .NET platform developers to recognize and read text from pictures and PDF documents.
 It is a .NET-only OCR library that uses the powerful Tesseract engine.
-Tesseract versions 3 - 5 works right out of the box on Windows, macOS, Linux, Azure, AWS, Lambda, Mono, and Xamarin Mac.
+Tesseract versions 3 - 5 work right out of the box on Windows, macOS, Linux, Azure, AWS, Lambda, Mono, and Xamarin Mac.

 .NET developers have full control over their documents, being able to modify them as they see appropriate.